Michael24884/Dango/README.md

 ## By using this product you agree that you are of the legal age of your country

-### This app is not complete and not meant for installing.
+### This app is not complete and at the moment not meant for installing.
 Items may break or be changed

 ### To-Do